 In my early years of practice, I worked with low-income clients at Rural Legal Services of Tennessee (now Legal Aid Society of Middle Tennessee and the Cumberlands).
 There I learned the importance of working with groups of people to achieve common goals.
 I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O'Mara, who helped me hone my legal skills.
 Throughout my years of practice, each of my clients has taught me valuable life lessons.

 Family is important to me.
 My family relies on each other for help and support – sharing with each other what is most important to each one of us.
 My daughters, Carrie Massa and Erica Scott, now work as legal assistants in my law practice.
 I often call on my son, Ethan Massa, and my children's father, John Massa, for questions I have about appraisals.
-My husband, Steve Chapman, guides me in areas of office management.
 My brothers and sisters are always available for valuable counsel.
+I strive to be available to help them when I can.
 My close family experience has helped me work with and empathize with the needs of families I meet in my practice.

 The Upper Cumberland is an area not only where I grew up but also chose to return to and stay in after my years of education.
 I believe it is important to give back to the community that has given so much to me.
 Through the years, I have volunteered in my church community, the arts community, youth sports organizations, political organizations, and environmental groups.